73rhodes/Sublime-Flow/README.md

 Usage
 -----

-You must run `flow init` in your project directory before Flow can be used on it.

 Flow checks entire directories.
+You must run `flow init` in your project directory, or manually create a `.flowconfig` file there, before Flow can be used on it.

 Any JavaScript files that you want checked with Flow must include the following line in their headers:

 ```
 /* @flow */